namdq2/sample-lottery-dapp/smart-contract/README.md

 The deployment script will output important addresses - make sure to save them:
 - PROXY_ADDRESS: The address users will interact with
-- PROXY_ADMIN_ADDRESS: The address that controls upgrades
+- PROXY_ADMIN_ADDRESS: The address admin will interact with for upgrade operations
 - IMPLEMENTATION_ADDRESS: The address of the current logic contract

 ### Upgrading the Contract